MetOffice/CDDS/docs/operational_procedure/cmip6.md

     ??? info "MIP Concatenate Batch"
         * Perform the concatenation commands (`ncrcat`) required to join small files together.
-        * Runs in `long` queue with a wall time of 2 days and can retry up to 3 times before suite stalls (failures are usually due to running out of time while performing a concatenation).
+        * Runs in `long` queue with a wall time of 2 days and can retry up to 3 times before workflow stalls (failures are usually due to running out of time while performing a concatenation).
         * Only one `mip_concatenate_batch_<stream>` task can run at one time.
         * Issues can be identified using: